ivop/atari8080/README.md

 eventually implement the same virtual machine in 6502 assembly for the Atari 130XE computer.

-It implements a minimal BIOS in C via a CPU trap instruction and runs vanilla CP/M 2.2.
+It implements a minimal BIOS in C by interceping OUT (n),A and runs vanilla CP/M 2.2.
 There's no proper terminal handling yet.
 Just plain line input that gets fed character by character to the running OS.
 Emulated disk is an IBM 3740 but without sector skew.
 Eventually it'll